 A study conducted by the University of Barcelona, Spain, found that wine phenolics may offer protection against cardiovascular diseases and cancer (10).
 White wine phenols possess higher antioxidant properties than red wine phenols, which may help improve cardiovascular conditions (11).
-Moderate intake of white wine may also help with weight loss in overweight and obese individuals on an energy-restricted diet (12).
+An energy-restricted diet is effective in overweight and obese individuals who are used to drinking moderate amounts of white wine (12).
 Besides, wine extracts possess some antioxidant and anti-aging properties that help improve skin health (13).

 Red wine and white wine have slight variations in their nutrition profile.
 We discover them in the following section.

 Nutritional Comparison Of Red Wine And White Wine